ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/Thai-Ngo/DrivingCarByHandGestures)

 ## Car Control By facial poses
 This project demonstrates how to control a car by facial poses.
-OpenCV and haar cascade is used for face recognition.
+OpenCV and haar cascade are used for face recognition.
 ROS and Gazebo for simulation with turtlebot3.

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Car_Control_By_facial_poses.png" width="500" alt="Car Control By facial poses">